alexander-pick/MKMTool/README.md

 + The main window can now be enlarged
 + The number of API calls you sent to MKM is now displayed on the bottom of the window along the maximum number of calls you are allowed.
 When the limit is reached, MKMTool will no longer send any requests to MKM until you restart MKMTool or new day has passed (MKM resets the counter on 0:00 CET).
 The number of calls comes directly from MKM (they send it with each call), so it is 100% reliable.
 When you have only 50 calls remaining, the text will turn red to warn you.
 + Added the option to add markup on estimated price when you have multiple copies of a given card (see documentation below)
++ Reworked GUI for Check for cheap deals.
+Also, for user check you can now filter only cards from the specified expansion rather than checking all cards of the user

 9.2.2019 (by Tomas Janak)
 + Fixed "Bad Request 400" error when working with more than 100 items (partially by Ramiro Aparicio) after API changes announced on 6.2.2019